 - Nevada Business Identification Number: If your business sells physical products, offers certain services, or hires employees, apply for a Business Identification Number through SilverFlume, Nevada’s business registration portal.

 - Occupational permits: Certain professions in Nevada are regulated and require permits.
-For example, contractors, child care providers, and cosmetologists need specific permits.
+For example, contractors, childcare providers, and cosmetologists need specific permits.

 - Employer Identification Number (EIN): While not always necessary for sole proprietorships, an EIN is required if you plan to hire employees.
 Some banks may also require an EIN to open a business account, or you can use your social security number.